 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Aberdeen has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Aberdeen has few renters and college students.
 But the biggest reason it is quieter in Aberdeen than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Aberdeen may be for you.

-Being a small city, Aberdeen does not have a public transit system used by locals to get to and from work.
+Aberdeen is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Aberdeen who are college-educated is close to the national average for all communities of 21.84%: 17.60% of the adults in Aberdeen have a bachelor's degree or advanced degree.